ImageRotate

 * The `name` argument can be a `BoxImage` object or the name of an image variable in the current context.

-* The operation modifies the image in place when used as a member function.
+* The operation modifies the image in place.

 * Returns the modified image object for chaining or further processing.